 During the quarter ended September 30, 2005, the Company announced plans to divest its Capital Equipment Business segment.
 The decision to divest this business segment was based on the fact that market conditions for the Capital Equipment Business have been such that this business has not met the Company's expectations and the decision to focus Company resources on the Apparatus and Instrumentation Business segment.
 As a result, we began reporting the Capital Equipment Business segment as a discontinued operation in the third quarter of 2005.
-The loss from discontinued operations, net of tax was approximately \$1.1 million for the first quarter of 2006 compared to a loss of \$0.7 million for the same period in 2005.
+The loss from discontinued operations, net of tax was approximately \$2.1 million for the three months ended June 30, 2006 compared to a loss of \$24.7 million for the same period in 2005.
+The change in the loss from discontinued operations was primarily related to asset impairments and restructuring charges recorded during the three months ended June 30, 2005 of approximately \$21.7 million.